How to: Enable Multi-tier Debugging

-To initialize an instance of SQL Server 2005 for multi-tier debugging, you choose one of those credentials by choosing a connection.
-When you enable multi-tier debugging for one connection, the entire server is enabled for debugging.
+To initialize an instance of SQL Server for multi-tier debugging, you choose one of those credentials by choosing the corresponding data connection in Server Explorer.
+When you enable multi-tier debugging for one data connection, the entire database server is enabled for debugging.
 If you enable multi-tier debugging on a connection that uses Windows Authentication, the credentials associated with the connection restrict which databases you can debug.

-If no connection has been enabled for multi-tier debugging, or if the credentials are not sufficient for debugging, breakpoints set in SQL Server objects on the corresponding server will not be hit.
+If no connection has been enabled for multi-tier debugging, or if the credentials are not sufficient for debugging, breakpoints set in Transact-SQL objects on the corresponding server will not be hit.

-Setting a breakpoint in a SQL CLR object automatically enables the corresponding server for SQL CLR debugging.
-Setting a breakpoint in a T-SQL or SQL CLR object automatically enables the server for multi-tier application debugging, if it is possible.
+Setting a breakpoint in a Transact-SQL database object automatically enables the server for multi-tier application debugging, if it is possible.
 Enabling the server for multi-tier debugging may not be possible if you do not have a connection with Windows Authentication.

 To successfully debug multi-tier applications, you must have enabled debugging for the application project.
-For more information, see How to: Enable SQL Debugging For a Project.
+For more information, see How to: Enable Transact-SQL Debugging For a C++, Visual Basic, or C# Project.

 If you have connection pooling enabled, you must temporarily disable it while debugging.
-For more information, see SQL Debugging Limitations.
+For more information, see Transact-SQL Debugging Limitations.